| |

 centralized hierarchal order to a more peer-to-peer network

 design.
 Blockchain technology can help with that.
+On Virtuous and

 Vicious Economic Cycles Theory